No-One but You (Only the Good Die Young): Kerry Ellis version

 In 2002, Brian May worked with stage actress and singer, Kerry Ellis, to record an orchestral version of the song as it appears in the musical, We Will Rock You, where Ellis played the role of Meat.
-In the musical, it is sung by a woman, who after the ensemble have recalled the names of a number of musicians who died young, will culminate in saying the name "Freddie" as a tribute to Freddie Mercury.
+In the musical, it is sung by Meat, who after the ensemble have recalled the names of a number of musicians who died young, will culminate in saying the name "Freddie" as a tribute to Freddie Mercury.
 This version of the song was made only available to download on the official Queen website on 19 March 2005 and failed to chart.
 However, it was later included on her extended play Wicked in Rock and subsequently featured on her debut album Anthems.

 In 2004, the Spanish stage actress and singer Eva María Cortés recorded the same orchestral version in Spanish to promote the Original Madrid Cast Recording of We Will Rock You.